piercefreeman/mountaineer/README.md

 # filzl

-filzl is a batteries-included web framework.
-It uses Python for the backend and React for the interactive frontend.
+filzl is a batteries-included framework to easily build webapps in Python and React.
 If you've used either of these languages before for web development, we think you'll be right at home.

 ## Main Features